zoomlogo/siacB-abandoned/README.md

 - [Jelly](https://github.com/DennisMitchell/jellylanguage)

 ## Name
-dinoux is a name which has no meaning.
+dinoux is a name which *currently* has no meaning.
 It was suggested by my brother.